Sit back, relax and enjoy our Jungle TV, or scroll down to meet some of our amazing residents.

 The incredible athleticism and expressive faces of the red uakari monkey (Cacajao calvus) at the Tapiche Reserve always make for a thrilling viewing.
 We enjoy multiple family groups of this rare species in healthy numbers (100+) roaming the reserve on both sides of the Tapiche River.
 Very little is formally documented about these monkeys in the wild, and we have witnessed behaviors that we have not found in any existing literature.
 Human destruction of the region's forest has forced them onto our reserve, which is currently the only protected conservation property along the Tapiche River.

 For about 6 months each year, a 20-hectare area tucked at the end of a lagoon becomes the noisy breeding ground for hordes of aquatic birds like Agami Heron, Boat-Billed Heron, Cocoi Heron, Neotropical Cormorant, Anhinga, Hoatzin, Great Egret, Snowy Egret and Wattled Jacana.
 Before the reserve was established, locals would collect all the eggs to eat or sell.
-It took 2 years of patrolling the area before the birds recovered their population, and now we're happy to welcome them back in greater numbers every year.
+It took 2 years of looking after the area before the birds recovered their population, and now we're happy to welcome them back in greater numbers every year.
 Learn more about our Agami Heron Watch project.

 Because woolly monkeys are a favorite hunting target and their birthrate is naturally low (one baby every 2 years), we only started observing large groups at the Tapiche Reserve at the end of 2014, about 4 years after the reserve was first established.
 We took this as encouragement that our conservation efforts were slowly paying off.